Dolphins decide to gamble on QB Tagovailoa’s durability

 NFL talent evaluators doubted Tagovailoa only because of his health.
 Along with the hip injury, which at one point was feared to be career-threatening, the left-hander has had surgery on both ankles and the index finger of his throwing hand.
 He also suffered a broken nose and a concussion while at Alabama.

 The Dolphins disguised their intentions well until they were on the clock.
-In the hours beforehand, speculation had them trading up to select an offensive tackle or taking Oregon quarterback Justin Herbert instead of Tagovailoa.
+Leading up to the draft, speculation had them trading up to select an offensive tackle or even quarterback Joe Burrow with the No. 1 pick, or taking Oregon quarterback Justin Herbert instead of Tagovailoa.

-The Dolphins stockpiled picks last year while enduring a 5-11 season under first-year coach Brian Flores.
-They also had the 26th pick in the first round, and three selections Friday, including the seventh and 24th in the second round.
+“We didn’t know where a lot of this stuff was coming from,” Flores said with a chuckle.
+“It was very interesting, to say the least.
+It was something we would talk about on a daily basis – ‘Did you see that?
+Did you see this?’”